acados/acados/examples/acados_matlab_octave/README.md

 ## Linux

-This folder contains some examples to use the mex-based acados_matlab interface from Matlab or Octave.
+This folder contains some examples to use the mex-based acados_matlab_octave interface from Matlab or Octave.
 This interface uses the shared libraries created using the make command from the main acados folder
 ```
 make shared_library